cryptape/bft-rs/README.md

 *The `address` here is the address of this node with type `Vec<u8>`.*

-What needs to illustrate is that the BFT machine is in stop step, therefore, the first thing is send `BftMsg::Start` message.
+What needs to illustrate is that the BFT machine is in stop step by default, therefore, the first thing is send `BftMsg::Start` message.
 Use `send()` function to send a message to BFT state machine, take `Status` for example:

 ```rust
 main_to_bft.